FRINXrepo/docs-public/_posts/2017-09-06-elasticsearch-with-tsdr-datastore.md

 published: true
 post_date: 2017-09-06 11:34:53
 ---
+*This feature was deprecated in FRINX 2.3.1.
+For using Elasticsearch with FRINX ODL logs see [here][1]*

 **Setting Up the environment**
 To setup and run the Frinx TSDR data store elasticsearch plugin, you need to have an elasticsearch node (or a cluster of such nodes) running.
 We will use a customized elasticsearch docker image for this purpose.